scrapjs/ast-eval/README.md

 # ast-eval [![Build Status](https://travis-ci.org/dfcreative/ast-eval.svg?branch=master)](https://travis-ci.org/dfcreative/ast-eval)

 Statically eval expressions in AST.
 Similar to [static-eval](https://github.com/substack/static-eval), but returns optimized AST instead and performs some more evaluations.
+Ast-eval also bundles a set of AST analysis utils.

 ## Use